segmentio/segment-docs/src/connections/destinations/catalog/actions-recombee/index.md

 ## Benefits of Recombee (Actions) vs Recombee AI Classic

-Recombee (Actions) provides the following benefits over the classic Recombee destination:
+The new Recombee destination built on the Segment Actions framework provides the following benefits over the classic Recombee AI destination:

 - **Streamlined Configuration**: You can now create mappings in a dedicated tab in the Segment web app, as opposed to needing to edit this in the settings.
 This allows you to configure the mappings on a per-event basis and makes it easier to verify that your mappings work as intended.
 - **Removable Bookmarks**: You can now configure a mapping to send a *Delete Bookmark* Action, which removes the bookmark interaction from the Recombee database.